 4 Deed Types in Arizona Real Estate Transactions

 Are you looking to become a real estate agent in Arizona?
-If so, it'll be helpful to understand the different types of deeds you may come across.
-Not sure where to find them?
-Here's a quick guide to the most commonly used deeds in Arizona so you can head into real estate transactions with confidence.
+If so, it'll be helpful to understand the different types of deeds you may encounter.
+You might come across four deed types in your real estate career: primary deeds, Arizona deeds, Judicial Deeds, and Special Purpose Deeds.
+Read our quick guide to the most commonly used deeds in Arizona so you can head into real estate transactions with confidence.

 Primary Arizona Deeds1.
 Primary Deeds